Pluko/Looma---Android-/README.md

 A privacy-focused Android dashboard that shows you what permissions your apps have and how you're using them.

+**Note:** This is an independent privacy tool.
+Your data never leaves your device.

 ## Early Beta

 This is a working prototype.
 Expect rough edges!